VIEWS |

 Ethics statements

-None of these works for the long run.
+None of these holds for long.

 Because judgment is not care.

 Care is conscience.
-It cannot be automated with logic.

-Care is accountability, exercised even when inconvenient, unpopular, or unseen.
+when it is inconvenient, unpopular, or unseen.

-Every enduring company has a forbidden line.
+Every enduring company has a line.

 A point beyond which growth is no longer worth the cost.

-A moment when someone must say, “We stop here.”
+A moment when someone says—“We stop here.”

-But because systems do not know when enough is enough.
+Systems do not know when enough is enough.

-So here is the only question that matters now:
+So the only question that matters is:

-Who in this company is authorised to protect what must not be lost—
+for protecting what must not be lost—

-even when the data says proceed,
+Even when the data says proceed,

-the market says move faster,
+The market says move faster,

-and the system says yes?
+And the system says yes?

 If the answer is “everyone,”